Desert Forensics - Part Two

 Diameter: 1,800 m.
 Source: Tenoumer Crater - Wikipedia

-You can probably see why some people thought the Richât Structure was another "crateriform accident" in the meteorite crater style.
+You can probably see why some people thought a meteorite created the Richât Structure to Monod's list of crateriform irregularities.

 From Richat Structure (Eye of the Sahara) - Wikipedia: